aleluis79/samples-css/README.md

-### Samples of links and alerts in html and plain css
+### Samples of links, alerts and skeletors in html and plain css